Make the Microsoft SQL Server Licensing Process Easier

 Determining your license position for Microsoft SQL Server is not an easy process.

 That's why this month, Cherwell Software is releasing Cherwell Asset Management 13.2, which is designed specifically to assist customers with evaluating their license position for Microsoft SQL Server.
 The new release takes into consideration cores, processors, and server licensing models, and also factors in your Microsoft contract rights and passive server rules.
 If you're already using Cherwell Asset Management, visit the Cherwell University Video Learning Library to see what’s new in the 13.2 release.

-Cherwell Asset Management Overview
+Cherwell ITSM Solution: Asset Management

 You might also be interested in